Care for Your Dog During Cold Weather

 - 4 Canine Safety Guidelines for Cold Weather

-- 5 Considerations in Keeping Your Dog Outside During Cold Weather
+- 5 Considerations When Keeping Your Dog Outside In Cold Weather

 - 6 How to Engage Your Dog in Cold Weather Exercise

 - 7 Tips

 - 8 Questions and Answers

 - 8.1 At what temperature does cold weather affect a dog so that it needs a dog coat?